chiefbiiko/bwt/spec.md

 ## Key Pair Generation

 A BWT key pair is essentially a Curve25519 key pair enriched by a 16-byte public key identifier (kid).

 Inputs: none

 + generate 32 cryptographically secure pseudo random bytes as a seed value
-+ create the secret key by clearing bit 0, 1, 2, 255 and setting bit 254 of the seed
++ create the secret key by clearing bit 0, 1, 2, 255 and setting bit 254 of the
+seed
 + create the public key by performing a Curve25519 scalar multiplication of the secret key and the constant value 9
 + create the kid as 16 cryptographically secure pseudo random bytes

 Outputs: secret key, public key, kid

 ## Shared Key Derivation

+Inputs: secret key, public key

++ reject low-order public keys?
++ obtain a shared secret by performing a Curve25519 scalar multiplication of the secret and public key
++ create the shared key by applying HChaCha20 with the shared secret, a nonce value of zero, and the 16-byte binary counterpart of the UTF-8 string "BETTER_WEB_TOKEN"

+Outputs: shared key

 ## Token Generation